abegong/dgpinata/docs/docs/contributing.md

 ## Conventions

-* Which files get imported into the `dgprincess` namespace?
+* Which files get imported into the `dgpinata` namespace?
 * Docs-based testing

 ## Tests